How Not to Detect Prompt Injections with an LLM: Characterizing Known-Answer Detection

 {\bfseries Attacker's goal. } The attacker aims to corrupt the target data by embedding an injected task $(s_e, x_e, y_e)$, resulting in contaminated target data $x_c$, such that the backend LLM completes the adversary-specified task instead of the intended target task, while simultaneously evading the KAD defense by returning the secret key $k$ during detection.
 Formally, the attacker seeks to ensure both $f(s_t||x_c) = \mathcal{E}(s_e, s_t||x_c) = y_e$ and $g(s_d(k)||x_c) = k$. \\

-{\bfseries Attacker's background knowledge. } We adopt a black-box setting in which the attacker has only query access to both the backend LLM $f$ and the detection LLM $g$.
+{\bfseries Attacker's background knowledge. } The attacker may or may not have the full access to the backend or detection LLM.
+In this work, we adopt a black-box setting in which the attacker has only query access to both the backend LLM $f$ and the detection LLM $g$.
 Consistent with prior work~\cite{liu2025datasentinel}, we assume the attacker knows the template of the detection instruction used by $g$, but not the corresponding answer---i.e., the secret key $k$---which is randomly sampled at detection time and remains hidden from the adversary. \\

 {\bfseries Attacker's capabilities. } The attacker can arbitrarily modify the target data to embed an injected task $(s_e,x_e,y_e)$.
 We consider the contaminated target data $x_c$ of the form $x_c = z||s_e||x_e$, where $z$ is a trigger designed to increase the likelihood that the backend LLM $f$ executes the injected task and that the detection LLM $g$ returns the secret key $k$, thereby achieving both evasion and task manipulation.
 We assume that $x_c$ excludes any benign content, thereby enhancing the attack's effectiveness while generally diminishing its stealth.
-Moreover, the attacker has no control over the target instruction $s_t$ or the detection instruction $s_d(k)$, both of which are fixed by the system.
+The attacker has no control over the target instruction $s_t$ or the detection instruction $s_d(k)$, both of which are fixed by the system.